Note: This article was originally featured in EdSurge on 9/23/19

 To identify learning gaps, teachers and district leaders worked with Edulastic, a K-12 digital assessment company, to create custom assessments.
-Each targets high priority standards and appropriate depth-of-knowledge levels with technology-enhanced items mimicking Arkansas’ ACT Aspire state test.
+Each custom assessment targeted high priority standards and contained both appropriate depth-of-knowledge levels and technology-enhanced items that mimicked Arkansas’ ACT Aspire state test.

 “After we figure out the high priority standards, we give those to our representative at Edulastic who comes up with a test for us,” says Melissa McPherson, Paragould Jr. High 8th grade math teacher.
 “It’s so nice because teachers don’t have the time to come up with those common assessments.”